 - you feel like you have severe flu

-You should contact your GP and tell them where you have been in the past 10 days, such as if you stayed in a hotel, spa or hospital.
-Your GP will assess and advise you.
+You should contact your GP and tell them where you have been in the past 10 days, for example if you stayed in a hotel, spa or hospital.

 Treatment for Legionnaires' disease